Qwe1rty/NodeDial/README.md

 When building the server instance, you'll also build the CLI tool that allows you to conveniently make requests to your server

-Once the project is successfully built and the server is running, run the `make install-client` command to install the client `JAR` and wrapper script into to your `$PATH` space.
+Once the project is successfully built and the server is running, run the `make install` command to install the client `JAR` and wrapper script into to your `$PATH` space.
 **Note that this will require `sudo` privileges, as it is copying them to `/var/lib/` and `/usr/local/bin` respectively**